ericyoondotcom/MirrorDashboard/README.md

     sudo chmod +x start.sh

 The start script will first serve the `build` directory then open the Chromium browser.
-If you don't already, install it [here](https://www.chromium.org/getting-involved/download-chromium).
+If you don't have it already, install it [here](https://www.chromium.org/getting-involved/download-chromium).
 By default, it will open Chromium in kiosk mode, making it mildly annoying to exit.
 If the device you are starting MirrorDashboard on is not a dedicated computer, remove `--kiosk` from the script.
 If you want it to start in a window of Chromium, also remove the `--start-fullscreen` flag.

 Finally, globally install the serve command: